Take the scenic route around the deep south of New Zealand, and experience the various terrain and scenery that we have to offer.

 If you love to fish then there are plenty of options in Clutha, Otago and Southland.
 Not to boast but we do have some of the best fly fishing in New Zealand.

 The Southern Hemisphere’s oldest public punt can take campervans weighing up to 2.7 tonnes but it always depends on river levels as the ferry does literally go with the flow!

 Please look after our lovely environment and put your rubbish in the bin.
-You will find them in every town in Clutha.
+You will find rubbish bins in every town in the Clutha District.

 Ask our friendly information centres about where you can get rid of recyclables for free.

 They can also tell you where you can dispose of other rubbish and what it will cost.